-4 At section 3.2 [emphasis added].
+&lt;sup>4 Creed Policy at section 3.2.
+[Emphasis added.]

-- ascribes negative characteristics to people of faith based on their beliefs,5 for example, backwardness, irrationality, misogyny, homophobia, and subversion.6 - 86.
-Faithism can be individual, institutional, or both.
-Individual faithism involves the denigration of religious people who follow beliefs and ways of life that differ from what may be considered "normal" or "acceptable".
-While critically engaging with or negatively evaluating a person's belief is not "faithist" in and of itself, a distortion of the belief which tends to stereotype the individual holding it is discriminatory. - 87.
-Systemic faithism may appear neutral on its surface, but has an "adverse effect" or exclusionary impact on people belonging to particular communities of belief.
+"normal" or "acceptable".
+While critically engaging with or negatively evaluating a person's belief is not "faithist" in and of itself, a distortion of the belief which tends to stereotype the individual holding it is discriminatory.

+- 87. Systemic faithism may appear neutral on its surface, but has an "adverse effect" or exclusionary impact on people belonging to particular communities of belief.
 For example, a policy of inclusion for some may tend to incidentally exclude others.
-10 The Commission has found if a creed belief differs from mainstream ways of life, it is more likely to be stigmatized and considered unworthy of accommodation.
-11 - 88.
+The Commission has found if a creed belief differs from mainstream ways of life, it is more likely to be stigmatized and considered unworthy of accommodation. - 88.
 Faithism can also lead to creed harassment, 12 when acted upon or communicated in, for example, the education context. - 89.
-The stated objective of the Commission's Creed Policy, "[i]n keeping with the Preamble to the Code" is to "provide equal rights and opportunities without discrimination and harassment because of creed" and "promote recognition of the inherent dignity and worth of people of diverse creed faiths, whatever their creed and create a climate of understanding and mutual respect, so that people of diverse creed faith feel they belong in the community and can fully contribute to it".13
+The stated objective of the Commission's Creed Policy, "[i]n keeping with the Preamble to the Code" is to "provide equal rights and opportunities without discrimination and harassment because of creed" and "promote recognition of the inherent dignity and worth of people of diverse creed faiths, whatever their creed and create a climate of understanding and mutual respect, so that people of diverse creed faith feel they belong in the community and can fully contribute to it".